iriusrisk/startleft/wiki/Source-Mapping.md

 Each contains a list of 0 or more objects that describe how to find the respective object in the source file, and each object has a number of required and optional fields.

-Take a look at the JSONSchema file for more details: https://github.com/iriusrisk/startleft/blob/main/startleft/data/mapping_schema.json
+Take a look at the [JSONSchema](https://github.com/iriusrisk/startleft/blob/main/startleft/data/mapping_schema.json) file for more details.

 ## JMESPath Queries